mthnglac/CodingFundamentals/design-patterns/README.md

 #### Behavioral Patterns

 - [Command], when and how a request is fulfilled
+- [Interpreter], grammar and interpretation of a language
 - [Iterator], how an aggregate's elements are accessed
 - [Mediator], how and which objects interact with each other
 - [Memento], what private information is stored outside an object, and when